Live Home 3D Workspace

 To display the program settings, click the menu button and select Settings.

-1 – Select a color theme.
+The Choose a theme drop-down menu lets you select a color theme.
 Choose Default to have the same theme as the operating system has.

-2 – Open the color settings of the operating system.
+The Windows color settings button opens the color settings of the operating system.

 1 – Activate or deactivate snapping.
 This option concerns the behavior of drawing tools and objects when you move or resize them.
 When enabled, objects will snap to one another when in close proximity.